No products in the cart.

 PPP labels should additionally comply with the below regulations:

-• EU CLP (Regulation 1272/2008) (which includes the Globally Harmonized System of Classification and Labeling of Chemicals (GHS)); and,
+- EU CLP (Regulation 1272/2008) (which includes the Globally Harmonised System of Classification and Labelling of Chemicals (GHS)); and,

-• The name and address of the authorization holder, the authorization number of the PPP and, if different, the name and address of the person responsible for the final packaging and/or labeling of the PPP.
+- The name and address of the authorization holder, the authorization number of the PPP and, if different, the name and address of the person responsible for the final packaging and/or labelling of the PPP.

 PPP generally require safety phrases to be included on the product, which may vary based on the type of PPP.
 See EU Regulation 547/2011 for more details.